abinayaaa/n8nWorkFlow/README.md

 # n8nWorkFlow
 My First n8n workflow using AI agent, Telegram

+// ### Below code is to map records from Google/Airtable sheets to AI Agent.
+Paste this code in code JS node###//

 // ✅ Process all Airtable records into a clean JSON array const cleanedData = $input.all().map(item => {
   const record = item.json;